JetBrains/guide/site/java/tutorials/bookmarks/anonymous-bookmarks/index.md

 topics:
   - tricks
 author: md
-subtitle: How to add bookmarks without an identifier
+subtitle: How to add bookmarks without an identifier.
 thumbnail: ./thumbnail.png
 ---